COVID-19 SAFETY PROTOCOLS

 Hand-Washing, Disinfecting, Supplies & Snacks

 Kids are encouraged to sanitize multiple times throughout the day.
-This is a requirement before and after food.
+This is a requirement before & after food.

 Kids are not allowed to share food.
-Shared snacks are no longer available.
 Please provide your own lunch and snacks.

 Van is fully cleaned and sanitized before and after each session.